 The bottom line

 The best satellite TV receiver on the market right now is the DISH Hopper 3.
 Nothing really comes close to its power and storage capacity.
-Still, the DIRECTV Genie and Orby DVR remain great choices for some folks.
+Still, the DIRECTV Genie remains a great choice for some folks.
 We’ll talk about what you can expect from each and how to know if you’re getting the best satellite receiver for your needs.

 Top satellite TV receivers

 *Prices as of 5/24/2019.
 Offers and availability may vary by location and are subject to change.

 Here’s a rundown of our top satellite receiver picks.
 We’ll cover the upsides and downsides of each receiver to help you decide which one will work for you.

 |● Storage capacity: 2 TB|

 - Water- and dust-resistant case

 - Weak signal without USB dongle